mcjill/ezpie/CONTRIBUTING.md

 5. Most importent, there sould be the same navbars and footer as other pages.
 ## congratulation
 If I like your work It will be added with your name at the end of the page!
-# Remember one thing
+# Things to Remember
-Your contribution will be edited only for footer and navbars.
+1. Your contribution may be edited only for footer and navbars.
 So don't take that I didn't liked your work.
+2. Your name must be there in the file as a comment.
+3. Do your contribution on another branch as your name.